 - 2. The Details step prompts for the following information: - Job Name: A free-form name for the job you are creating.
-Must be unique across the entire application. - Multi Tenant: Select this checkbox if the job is for a multi-tenant database. - Provisioning Masked VDB: The multi-tenant box must be selected for a job creating a masked virtual database (VDB).
-This option allows existing rulesets to be reused to mask identical schemas via different connectors.
-The connector can be selected at job execution time. - Masking Method: Select either In-Place or On-The-Fly. - In-Place jobs update the source environment with the masked values. - On-The-Fly jobs read unmasked data from the source environment and write the masked data to the target environment. - Rule Set: Select a rule set that this job will execute against. - Non-conforming Data - Stop job on first occurrence (optional): To abort a job on the first occurrence of nonconformant data.
+Must be unique across the entire application. - Multi-Tenant: This option allows existing rule sets to be reused to mask identical schemas via different connectors.
+The connector is selected at job execution time. - Selective Data Distribution (SDD): This option must be enabled for the masking job to be eligible for use in VDB masked provisioning as part of the Continuous Data Engine's SDD feature. - Masking Method: Select either In-Place or On-The-Fly. - In-Place jobs update the source environment with the masked values. - On-The-Fly jobs read unmasked data from the source environment and write the masked data to the target environment. - · Rule Set: Select a rule set that this job will execute against. - Non-conforming Data - Stop job on first occurrence (optional): To abort a job on the first occurrence of nonconformant data.
 The default is for this checkbox to be clear. - The job behavior depends on the settings specified in the Algorithm Settings page and on the individual algorithm pages that define how you view the presence of non-conforming data.